 - Peace of mind for patients, knowing they can expect fast responses.

 - Better diagnostics at a lower price for healthcare service providers with consequent benefits for patients

-Most apps are either commercially oriented, serve to entertain or fulfill some function.
+Most apps are either commercially oriented, serve to entertain, or fulfill some function.
 However, healthcare is an entirely different area.
-There is a service component; the vital speed that results in saving lives and technology that helps doctors deliver even better services.
+There is a service component; the vital speed that results in saving lives and technology helps doctors deliver even better services.
 Healthcare service providers improve their image and engender loyalty that translates to revenues if they assiduously go in for health-related iOS app development.